Youth Member of the Year

 • Academic information including a transcript

-• 500-word essay on your education plan and goals
+• 500-word essay on your education plans and goals

 • 3 letters of recommendation